-The cultural resource management objects of Mark Twain Lake are to preserve significant archaeological and historical sites occurring on Project lands in accordance with the Historic Properties Management Plan, and applicable Federal and State laws.
+The cultural resource management objectives of Mark Twain Lake are to preserve significant archaeological and historical sites occurring on Project lands in accordance with the Historic Properties Management Plan, and applicable federal and state laws.

-- Implement established procedures for inadvertent discoveries of Native American burials. - Preserve and protect the Crigler Mounds Complex, listed on the National Register of Historic Places. - Implement Historic Properties Management Plan to identify, evaluate, mitigate, and manage cultural significant sites and resources for future generations.
+• Implement established procedures for inadvertent discoveries of Native American burials.

+- Preserve and protect the Crigler Mounds Complex, listed on the National Register of Historic Places. - Implement Mark Twain Lake Historic Properties Management Plan 1995 to identify, evaluate, mitigate, and manage culturally significant sites and resources for future generations.